Want a session for your class with a librarian to go over information literacy at SUNY Sullivan?

 Library Procedure for Personal Copies: June 28, 2016

 Personal items may be placed on Course Reserve, however faculty must assume all liability for loss or damage.
-Please be aware that personal items will have anti-theft security added, and may be marked with minimal stickers/tape.
+Please be aware that personal items may be marked with minimal stickers/tape.

 Library Owned Materials: